 Best time to see Northern Lights

 Happily those who want to see this fantastic light show have plenty of time.
-Auroras start to appear in Iceland at the end of Augustand can be observed until the end of April.
+Northern Lights in Iceland start to appear at the end of Augustand can be observed until the end of April.
 It doesn’t mean that in other months the Sun is not active, nothing of that kind.
 In the summertime in Iceland it is completely bright at night (by the way this is also an interesting phenomenon – Midnight Sun).
 As you can see, the Northern Lights season lasts almost eight months.
 If you don’t like winter, you can visit Iceland in September or October.
 The chances of seeing the spectacle are the same as in the winter.
 We have been lucky enough to see amazing Northern Lights even at the end of August, many times.

 What is needed to see the aurora?